CPVC: What Is It and Where Is It Used?

-Most CPVC pipes can handle temperatures up to 200 degrees Fahrenheit.
-This makes them ideal for use in hot water systems, such as those found in homes, commercial buildings, and industrial settings.
-CPVC pipes are also resistant to corrosion, which can prolong their lifespan in comparison to galvanized plumbing which corrodes over time, and Kitec Plumbing with defective fittings.
+Most CPVC pipes can handle temperatures up to 200 degrees Fahrenheit, making them ideal for use in hot water systems, such as those found in homes, commercial buildings, and industrial settings.
+We have an article that focuses on what CPVC piping is.

 - Look for markings on the pipes: CPVC pipes are usually marked with the letters "CPVC" or "CPC" along the length of the pipe.
-You can also check for other markings or codes that might indicate the type of pipe.
+You can also check for other markings or codes that may indicate the type of pipe.

 Get your free estimate today